joshuashzha/weno1d/README.md

 # Models
 1. 4 1D Cartesian shock-tube test as Toro(1997).
+2. Radial oscillation of a star will gamma = 1.56.

 # Developers
 Originally written by Ka Wing Wong.
 Modified by Shing Chi Leung and Shuai Zha.